decentralized-identity/keri/docs/Q-and-A.md

 Because total linear ordering is not needed for a given identifier's event sequencing.
 Only linear order of that identifier's history.
 The history's from other events do not have to be ordered with respect to each other.
 So the secure ordering of a given identifier's history is a completely different class of problem than the secure total ordering of comingled history from multiple identifiers.
 The security demands are less for the former case.
 So the equivalent security may be obtained in other ways.
 While the latter as a side effect of total ordering gives local ordering (per identifier) for free.
 But securing total ordering may be much harder to do.
 So one has to be careful, because it's no longer an apples to apples comparison.
 (_SamMSmith_)

+## *Q: Wouldn’t we still need public blockchains to hash proof?
+_At least at certain intervals to ensure my data is not erased by the central registry..._

+The registry is logically centralized (in that there is a consensus between participants) but there is no central registry (needed, ed.), which gatekeeps access to the data.\
+(_@Chunningham_)

+## *Q: How do I explain the significance of KERI to someone?
+_Could I say that the Transactions Per Second of a KERI-based system will always beat the TPS of a blockchain-based system.\
+Is that a fair statement?
+Is there some "order of magnitude" characterization of that inherent advantage?_

 # Q&A section Root of trust

 ## **Q: What do I need to trust in KERI?